TheCuteOwl/Discord-Nitro-Generator/README.md

 4. **Give credit:**

    This script is based on the work of TheCuteOwl.
 Please give credit when using or modifying the script.
+That would be very kind of you, don't want to make a skid walls

 ## Dependencies